terais-eu/terais-eu/content/post/25-01-29-kuz-cal-2025-announcement/index.md

 ---
-title: "Cognition and Artificial Life 2025"
+title: "Cognition and Artificial Life KUZ / CAL 2025"
 date: 2025-01-27

 # Set to true to display this item on the home page